 Projects can range from simple to complex.
-Depending upon the complexity of the project, one or more people can manage a project.
-Projects are often described by a manager or executive of the client.
+Depending on the complexity of the project, one or more people can manage the project.
+Projects are often described by a project manager or executive of the client.
 It is required to finish the work within a time frame because every project has its deadlines.

 What is Project Management?